Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 4.1.
 How to create a retention label

-Note: To create and configure retention labels, one needs to be a global administrator or a compliance administrator.
+Note: To create and configure retention labels, you must be a Global Administrator or a Compliance Administrator.

 To create a retention label, follow the steps below:

-• Step 3: Review the details of the label and click Create label.
+• Step 7: Review your configuration on the Review and finish page, then click Create label.

 The following diagram visualizes how retention labels, retention label policies, and publish locations are related.